bazbt3/ayadn_shell/README.md

 0 - Exit session
 ```

-1. 'next window' selects the next window from those available (see the Tmux status bar at the bottom of the screen.)
+* 'next window' selects the next window from those available (see the Tmux status bar at the bottom of the screen.)
-2. 'Exit session' provides no warning and closes all active panes and windows - but **only** within the current Terminal window.
+* 'Exit session' provides no warning and closes all active panes and windows - but **only** within the current Terminal window.

+## Resources:

+* You'll need help to get the best out of Tmux.
+A great source of information is the Ubuntu version of the [man pages](http://manpages.ubuntu.com/manpages/precise/en/man1/tmux.1.html) - better-suited to my reading style than the [official man pages.](http://www.openbsd.org/cgi-bin/man.cgi/OpenBSD-current/man1/tmux.1?query=tmux&sec=1)

 ## Disclaimer: